Number of the beast: Science fiction

 In the 1980 science fiction novel The Number of the Beast, author Robert A. Heinlein writes that the actual number of the beast is not 666 but actually $(6^6)^6$ = 10,314,424,798,490,535,546,171,949,056, the number of accessible parallel universes in the novel.

 Numerical significance

 Baháʼí Faith

 In the writings of the Baháʼí Faith, 'Abdu'l-Bahá states that the numerical value given to the beast referred to the year when the Umayyad ruler Muawiyah I took office as Caliph in 661 AD.
 He opposed the Imamate, according to the beliefs of Shia Islam, who continued to pay the tax required of nonbelievers and were excluded from government and the military, and thus bore a social "mark".
-(See also the scholarly accepted year of birth of Jesus about 666 years before as well as the concept of Mawali who were non-Arab Muslims but not treated as other Muslims.)

 Jehovah's Witnesses

 Jehovah's Witnesses believe that the beast identified by the number 666 represents the world's unified governments in opposition to God.
 The beast is said to have "a human number" in that the represented governments are of a human origin rather than spirit entities.
 The number 666 is said to identify "gross shortcoming and failure in the eyes of Jehovah", in contrast to the number 7, which is seen as symbolizing perfection.